 - Displays current available stock (based on MSI) in the product detail page

 Here’s how it looks on the front end, in the product detail page.
-This is straight out of the box, default theme in Magento Commerce.
+This is straight out of the box, default theme in Adobe Commerce.
 The Amasty extension is adding the “pick up is available in 2 stores” table, and is correctly displaying inventory (and not offering the location where the puppy toy is not in stock).

 On checkout, can see the new delivery method for Buy Online, Pick up at Store (you could also have an option for delivery of course).
 The customer can choose their preferred store, and set pickup date and time (all configurable of course).

 Those are the main three setup steps for a Buy Online, Pick up at Store experience in Adobe Commerce.